HSTR-Net: Reference Based Video Super-resolution with Dual Cameras: Introduction

-The novel contributions of this paper can be summarized as follows: \begin{itemize} \item HSTR-Net is a lightweight deep learning-based RefSR model that is capable of high-speed processing on embedded platforms \item HSTR-Net architecture introduces novel and low-complexity patch correspondence using cross-frame attention based on a modified Swin transformer. \item Optical flow-based warped features and patch-based attention features between the $REF$ and $LR$ frames are fused in HSTR-Net architecture for optimal high-frequency detail and texture transfer. \item HSTR-Net achieves state-of-the-art results, both quantitatively and visually, for Vimeo, VisDrone and MAMI dual-camera datasets. \end{itemize}
+The novel contributions of this paper can be summarized as follows: \begin{itemize} \item HSTR-Net is a lightweight deep learning-based RefSR model that can provide high-speed processing on resource-constrained embedded platforms. \item HSTR-Net architecture introduces novel and low-complexity patch correspondence using cross-frame attention based on a modified Swin transformer. \item Optical flow-based warped features and patch-based attention features between the $REF$ and $LR$ frames are fused in HSTR-Net architecture for optimal high-frequency detail and texture transfer. \item HSTR-Net achieves state-of-the-art results, both quantitatively and visually, for Vimeo, VisDrone and MAMI dual-camera datasets. \end{itemize}

 Section \ref{related} discusses the previous work in SR, VFI, and RefSR.
 Section \ref{Methodology} gives the architectural details of HSTR-Net.
 Section \ref{sims} provides details of training, simulations, and evaluation of results.
 Section \ref{conclusion} concludes the paper with a discussion of future work.